domingo, 21 de junio de 2020

 Photo: Kathryn Buchanan, 2007.
 Source: en.wikipedia.

-On that winter, the vikings would see the natives of those lands (who they named skraelings).
-Perhaps, were the same people who had attacked Thorvald and their men previously.
+On that winter, the vikings would see the natives of those lands, called Skraelings by them.
+Perhaps, it was the same people who had attacked Thorvald and their men previously.
 But, which could their intentions be this time?

 Inuit village at Baffin Island.
 From a book of the trip of Sir John Franklin.